maniaplanet/documentation/creation/maniascript/libraries/library-manialink.md

 }
 {% endhighlight %}

-If you press the opposing button while an animation is running you'll see that it will stop and the new one start from the current position of the quad.
+If you press the opposing button while an animation is running you'll see that it will stop and the new one starts from the current position of the quad.

 You can animate multiple properties during one animation :
 {% highlight xml %}